hallowslab/pymap/README.md

 * Add admin functionality (WIP)
 * Configure logging for both Flask and Celery (WIP)
 * need to finish the documentation for running the app with another webserver such as nginx or apache
+* Add a feature to schedule tasks you lazy bones

 ### Notes